60 Summer Outdoor Activities for Kids

 - Watermelon Seed Spitting Contest - Liven up an afternoon with some friendly competition.
 Challenge your kids to see who can aim the best or spit the farthest.

-Organize a summer play group with an online sign up!
-SAMPLE.
+Organize a summer play group with an online sign up.
+View an Example

 - Body Painting - Let kids paint themselves and each other with washable tempera paint, then let them wash it off in the sprinklers.
 Old swimsuit or clothes are recommended.